jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 quick
 ```

-After pasting in the options above and replacing the user name value, write out the change by holding down the "control" and "o" keys (CTRL - o), then press the return key when "File Name to Write: .bash_profile" is displayed.
+After pasting the MySQL options above into nano and replacing the user name value, write out the change by holding down the "control" and "o" keys (CTRL - o), then press the return key when "File Name to Write: .bash_profile" is displayed.
 Then exit nano by holding down the "control" and "x" keys (CTRL - x).

 ### 9.2 Restart MySQL Server
 With `/etc/mysql/my.cnf` created, use the Apple System Preferences MySQL Preference Pane to stop